|

 Why do my armpits smell with natural deodorant?

 Switching from an aluminum-based deodorant to a more natural one will possibly require a bit of adjusting period for your body.
+That means you might be smelly at first.

 It can be that your body is detoxing from the mainstream products you were using before.